Reviews You Can Rely On

 We considered each shoe's security on our feet, performance over uneven surfaces, vertical height, and overall feeling when running varied terrains to assess their stability.

-Scoring similarly, the Lone Peak 9 is an ultra-stable shoe, though through entirely different mechanisms.
+The Lone Peak 9 is an ultra-stable shoe, though through entirely different mechanisms than most trail shoes.
 Instead of relying on torsional support and rocker geometry, Altra uses a wide toe box that lets your toes spread out and a thinner sole to allow your heel to ride lower to the ground.
 This helps to engage your lower leg and foot muscles, which in turn stabilizes you.

 The stability of the low-riding Lone Peak 9 by Altra makes it a solid choice for long runs when you know you'll be finishing on fatigued legs.